This article may contain compensated links. Please read the disclosure for more info.

-In 1619 the mathematician, astronomer and astrologer Johannes Kepler took this idea further in his treatise «Harmonices Mundi».
+In 1619 the mathematician, astronomer, and astrologer Johannes Kepler took this idea further in his treatise «Harmonices Mundi.»

-The golden cut, ratio, section - all refer to the mathematical calculation going back to Pythagoras and his Phi 0.618.
+The golden cut, ratio, and section - all refer to the mathematical calculation going back to Pythagoras and his Phi 0.618.

 In art and music, the golden ratio may be seen as a way to measure a universal sense of beauty and balance.

-If you look at a typical phrase, the melody will move towards a peak, or climax of sorts, and then go back and get softer or less dramatic.
+If you look at a typical phrase, the melody will move towards a peak or climax of sorts and then go back and get softer or less dramatic.

-(The dynamics of delight: architecture and aesthetics By Peter Frederick Smith quoted in Wikipedia)
+(The dynamics of delight: architecture and aesthetics By Peter Frederick Smith quoted in Wikipedia).

-J.S Bach and W.A Mozart liked to doodle with numbers represented by notes, as did, and do, many other composers.
+J.S Bach and W.A Mozart liked to doodle with numbers represented by notes, as did and do, many other composers.

 Overtones or harmonics are tones that exist in nature and also are "hidden" within a single tone.

 It is said that Pythagoras (him again!) "realized" the natural overtone series (and the mathematical sequence they can be represented by) when passing by a blacksmith hammering on metal, creating sounds of different intervals.